sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched18-07/fiori-ios-scpms-teched18-07.md

 Click **Next** to continue.
 Check that the file is saved in the `ViewControllers` group, and click **Create** to create the class.
 The new file will open now.

+[DONE]
+[ACCORDION-END]

 [ACCORDION-BEGIN [Step 2: ](Add the view controller to the storyboard)]

 Select the `PackagesType.storyboard` and add a new **View Controller** from the **Object Library**.

 ![Map View](fiori-ios-scpms-create-app-teched18-part7-5.png)

 Make sure your new view controller is selected.
-Go to the Identity Inspector and set the class to **TrackingMapViewController**.
+Go to the Identity Inspector and set the class to `TrackingMapViewController`.

 ![Map View](fiori-ios-scpms-create-app-teched18-part7-6.png)

-Go to the Attributes inspector and set the title to **TrackingMapViewController**.
+Go to the Attributes inspector and set the title to `TrackingMapViewController`.

 ![Map View](fiori-ios-scpms-create-app-teched18-part7-6-1.png)

-The next step is to add a segue from the **Detail Scene** to the **TrackingMapViewController Scene**.
+The next step is to add a segue from the **Detail Scene** to the **`TrackingMapViewController Scene`**.

 Select the **Detail Scene** and add a new **Table View Cell** from the **Object Library** to the table view of the **Detail Scene**.